 - Customization concepts of Cumulocity IoT are described in Real-time processing and Developing applications.

 - Security concepts are described in Security aspects.

-#Summary: Cumulocity is an independent Device and Application Management Internet of Things (Io T) platform.
+Cumulocity IoT is an independent device and application management IoT platform.
 It connects and manages your devices and assets efficiently and can control them remotely.

 - Connect your devices and assets over any network.